WTF was ASO thinking?

 A multi-stage La Course event would be the logical next step for showcasing the dynamic racing of the Women’s WorldTour.
 But it looks like we’ll have to wait at least another year for something like this to accompany the Tour de France.
 Still, racers are quick to point out that this truncated one-day race is still a hell of a lot more interesting than doing circles in Paris.
 Molly Weaver of Liv – Plantur tweeted:

 So that got me thinking, maybe this isn’t such a bad move by ASO.
 Could the new La Course route actually be good with only 67 kilometers of racing?

-While the ASO hasn’t confirmed the route exactly, it seems likely it will follow the last 67 kilometers of the men’s stage 18 to finish with a 10-kilometer climb to Casse Déserte on the Izoard.
+While the ASO hasn’t confirmed the route exactly, it seems likely it will follow the last 67 kilometers of the men’s stage 18 to finish with a 14-kilometer climb up the Izoard.
 If this is true, then the women might not only face the steep slopes of the finishing climb but could also get a shot at the Col de Vars.
 Two leg-crushing climbs?
 Okay, I think I’m starting to see the merits of the new course.